eclipse-syson/syson/backend/application/syson-application/README.md

 ## Developer testing environment

 SysON contains tests that can be executed out of the box.
 The instructions below detail how to configure your development environment to contribute/modify tests and their baseline models.

 ### Prerequisites

 The scripts used in the instructions below rely on the `pg_dump` and `psql` executables.
 We recommand to install [pgAdmin](https://www.pgadmin.org/download/) to get them as well as additional tools to manipulate Postgres databases.

-The scripts below have been tested with Git Bash on Windows.
-They rely on `winpty` to communicate with Windows console programs.
-Please adapt the scripts if you are using a different shell/operating system.
+The scripts below must be adapted when using Git Bash on Windows.
+In this case they rely on `winpty` to communicate with Windows console programs.
+Please adapt the scripts if you are using Git Bash on Windows (just comment/uncomment appropriate line in the scripts).

 ### Setup the testing environment